KittyGiraudel/sass-guidelines/index.md

 Sass Ruby-like syntax relies on indentation to get rid of braces, semi-colons and other punctuation symbols, leading to a leaner and shorter syntax.
 Meanwhile, SCSS is easier to use since it's mostly some tiny extra bits on top of CSS.

 I, myself, prefer SCSS over Sass because it is closer to CSS and friendlier to most developers.
-Because of that, I will use SCSS rather than Sass all along these guidelines.
+Because of that, I will use SCSS rather than Sass throughout these guidelines.